Thracians: Thrace under Macedonian kings

 After the Persians withdrew from Europe and before the expansion of the Kingdom of Macedon, Thrace was divided into three regions (east, central, and west).
 A notable ruler of the East Thracians was Cersobleptes, who attempted to expand his authority over many of the Thracian tribes.
 He was eventually defeated by the Macedonians.

 The Thracians were typically not city-builders and their only polis was Seuthopolis.

 The conquest of the southern part of Thrace by Philip II of Macedon in the 4th century BC made the Odrysian kingdom extinct for several years.
-After the kingdom was reestablished, it was a vassal state of Macedon for several decades under generals such as Lysimachus of the Diadochi.